 - Relocation of one of the parties

 Call Our Experienced Post-Judgment Modification Attorneys

-At the Galmiche Law Firm, P.C. we have over 34 years of combined experience providing compassionate representation to Missouri residents in modifications of prior judgments for child custody, child support, and modifiable maintenance.
+At the Galmiche Law Firm, P.C. we have 35 years of combined experience providing compassionate representation to Missouri residents in modifications of prior judgments for child custody, child support, and modifiable maintenance.

 Please contact our office to discuss your situation and how a post-judgment modification can benefit your child and/or you.
 Call (636) 552-4841 today.

 35 Years of Combined Experience in Family Law & Divorce Matters